 Set your camera to manual mode.
 Set your ISO as low as it will go and your shutter speed as fast as you’d like.
 Once you’ve set up the shot, adjust your aperture to a low f-number.
 After you take a practice shot, narrow the aperture down until there’s no light in your frame.
 Then experiment.
 Play with the direction and intensity of your lighting.
 Move your subject around.

-The beauty of low key images is that they capture drama.
-The main idea is to control the light and darken the environment.
-Once you begin to experiment with this technique, you’ll realize the creative world is yours — and offers the opportunity for endless moody captures.
+The beauty of low key images is that they capture the drama.
+The main idea for low key images is to control the light and darken the environment.
+Once you begin to experiment with this technique, you’ll realize the creative world is yours — and offers the opportunity for endless moody captures without a single flash.

-Not only that, you have a variety of choices in post-production, where you can eliminate the imperfections of your photographs and highlight the best parts with specially designed tools, creating your own low key look.
+Not only that, you have a variety of choices in post-production of low key photos, where you can eliminate the imperfections of your photographs and highlight the best parts with specially designed tools, creating your own low key look.
 You can try it in Luminar right now for free by clicking the button below.

 From all of us at Skylum, have fun, and feel free to experiment!